thingsboard/thingsboard.github.io/products/edge/index.md

         <main>
             <div class="content">
                 <h3 class="header"><span class="cBlue" >Traffic filtering</span></h3>
-                <p> Filter data from the devices on the edge and push to cloud only subset of the data.</p>
+                <p>Filter data from devices on the ThingsBoard Edge service and push to cloud only subset of the data.</p>
                 <a href="/docs/edge/" class="button cBlue try-button">Learn more</a>
             </div>
             <div class="image-block">